 Project Delivery Plan

-A wider partnership of organisations, including Cumbria Wildlife Trust, Westmorland Red Squirrel Society, Butterfly Conservation, Bill Hogarth Memorial Apprenticeship Trust and the University of Lancaster, will be involved in the delivery of the projects that will achieve these aims.
+A wider partnership of organisations, including Cumbria Wildlife Trust, Westmorland Red Squirrel Society, Butterfly Conservation, Bill Hogarth Memorial Apprenticeship Trust and the University of Lancaster, were involved in the delivery of the projects that achieved these aims.

-The Landscape Partnership will deliver these projects in a three year period, between 2016 and 2019.
-The total cost of the scheme is £1.7m.
-The Heritage Lottery Fund has provided £1.4m though it’s Landscape Partnership programme.
+The Landscape Partnership delivered these projects in a three year period, between 2016 and 2019.
+The total cost of the scheme was £1.7m.
+The Heritage Lottery Fund provided £1.4m though it’s Landscape Partnership programme.

-From the outset, the scheme’s legacy has been a key consideration and all of the projects have been planned with their long term sustainability in mind.
-As such, it is important that the Partnership’s work will secure a legacy that enhances both the area’s landscape heritage and benefits the local community well beyond the life of the HLF funded scheme.
+From the outset, the scheme’s legacy was a key consideration and all of the projects were planned with their long term sustainability in mind.
+As such, it was important that the Partnership’s work secured a legacy that enhanced both the area’s landscape heritage and benefitted the local community well beyond the life of the HLF funded scheme.